 Description

-If you’re looking for a tasty and satisfying soup that’s also dairy-free, look no further than this white bean and kale soup!
-Packed with veggies and wholesome cannellini beans, this soup is perfect for meal prep or a quick family dinner.
-And with its rich, creamy texture and comforting flavors, you won’t even miss the dairy!
-Vegan and gluten free.
+If you’re looking for a tasty and satisfying soup that’s also dairy-free to warm up a chilly night, look no further than this white bean and kale soup!
+Packed with veggies like carrots, celery, leeks, onion, and kale, and wholesome cannellini beans.
+This soup is perfect for meal prep or a weeeknight dinner that the whole family will LOVE.
+And with its thick, creamy texture (thanks to cashew cream!) and comforting flavors, no one will even miss the dairy.

 Ingredients